Tân Bình Gymnasium: History

+Before 1986, the gymnasium with the Tân Bình Exhibition & Convention Center (TBECC) was the place of French Military Cemetery, Saigon that lied in the south of Tân Sơn Nhứt Air Base.
+In August 1986, Franco-Vietnamese agreements provided for the repatriation to France of 27,000 bodies of French soldiers and civilians from the Saigon cemetery, Vũng Tàu cemetery and Ba Huyền cemetery near Hanoi.
+All remains were exhumed and repatriated between 1986 and 1987 and later reinterred at the Mémorial des guerres en Indochine in Fréjus, France.
+Since that, the TBECC and the gymnasium were built and officially opened in February 1997.

+During the COVID-19 pandemic in Ho Chi Minh City, this site was used as a field hospital.

 Usage

 Tân Bình Gymnasium was the venue for Badminton events at the 2003 Southeast Asian Games.
 In 2009, it was used as the main venue for 2009 Asian Indoor Games' women's futsal matches.

-Saigon Heat, Vietnam's first professional basketball team, named Tân Bình Stadium as its home court when the team joined the ASEAN Basketball League in 2012.
-Saigon Heat moved its home court to CIS Arena in 2014.
+Saigon Heat, Vietnam's first professional basketball team, named Tân Bình Stadium as their home court when the team joined the ASEAN Basketball League in 2012.
+Saigon Heat moved their home court to CIS Arena (Canadian International School Vietnam) in 2014.

 Tân Bình Stadium played host for the ABL's first ever Hoops Fest, an annual mid-season showcase of the league, which was held 15 March 2013 to 17 March 2013.